saerd/pong-game/README.md

-a simple pong game to practice using SDL
+a simple pong game to practice using a library and designing an engine

 Goals / subsets